 Will forgiven loan amounts be subject to state income taxation?

 Whether a borrower’s loan forgiveness is taxable at the state level largely rests on the particular state’s conformity rules.
 That being said, taxpayers should be aware that it is difficult to generalize about conformity during a dynamic period of frequent state and federal changes.
 Some rolling conformity states may opt to decouple from the CARES Act, and thus the loan forgiveness exclusion.
-Static conformity states may choose to conform to the CARES Act, much like Wisconsin.
-Many more static conformity states are likely to conform to the federal exclusion.
-However, most state legislatures have adjourned their sessions for the year.
-It is possible that legislators in these states will opt to exclude the forgiven loan amounts from state taxation when they return.
+However, many static conformity states are likely to conform to the federal exclusion.
 It is imperative for borrowers to know the status of their states’ conformity rules and to plan accordingly.

 An additional twist